DilpreetSinghh/obsidian-diary-ics/README.md

 - The plugin parses Obsidian's diary note files (usually Markdown files named by date)
 - Extracts primary or secondary level headings (configured by the user)
 - Each extracted heading becomes a calendar entry corresponding to the date in the filename
+- If the heading contains time (HH:mm), it will be parsed and used as the event start time.
+If no time is found, the event will be considered as an all-day event.

 ### Calendar Entry Details
 Each calendar entry (event) will contain: